 Our firm has experience helping individuals and families on a variety of different matters.
-From those who are going through the immigration process, to couples who are dissolving their marriage, and those who have been injured in an accident.
+From those who are going through the immigration process, to individuals charged with a crime, and those who have been injured in an accident.
 Whatever your situation may be, you deserve experience on your side, and when you work with us, you’ll get it.

-Founder of Garcia Legal Group, P.C., Atalia focuses her practice on business, real estate, and immigration law.
+Founder of Garcia Legal Group, P.C., Atalia focuses her practice on personal injury and immigration law.

 With her natural compassion for others, Atalia helps her clients by listening to them and figuring out how to overcome unique legal challenges to help take care of all her clients’ needs.

 A native of Jamaica, Machell has a unique perspective on immigration law and how to help families through the process.
 Machell understands that when you are injured you need a client-focused approach.

 Machell has dedicated a large portion of his practice to protecting those who are underprivileged and discriminated against.
 No matter what legal challenges his clients are facing, Machell is proud to stand by their side.

 Not every situation is the same, and we are here to provide the individualized service you need to guide you through the immigration process.

 The first step in obtaining an immigrant visa for a family member is to file an I-130 “Petition for Alien Relative.”
 The likelihood of the petition being granted depends on whether the petitioner is a U.S. citizen or a lawful permanent resident and what level of preference is afforded to the beneficiary.

 In an effort to determine the preference you will be given, it's best to speak with an immigration attorney so you can get the most accurate idea of what you are facing when you apply for a family-based green card.